This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 According to InsideSales.com, Wednesday and Thursday are (and have been for years) the best days of the week to call prospects:

 Mondays are for transitioning back into work mode after the weekend and planning the upcoming week.

-Fridays are usually spent gearing up for the weekend, so a lot of buyers aren’t interested in starting a new relationship with a salesperson.
+Fridays are usually spent gearing up for the weekend, so a lot of buyers aren’t interested in starting a new relationship with a sales team or rep.

 However, Wednesday and Thursday leave room for those that are settled into their work week and won’t feel like your call will be an interruption.

-Cold Calling Tip 13: Make Your Calls at These Times
+Cold Calling Tip 16: Make Your Cold Calls During These Times

 Most reps think the earlier in the day you cold call, the better.

-You can connect with prospects before their day becomes too busy.
+You can connect with prospective customers their day becomes too busy.

 New research proves otherwise…